Google Pixel 9a review: The Energizer Pixel

 Google justified removing its trademark camera bar by explaining it was necessary to "eliminate battery anxiety" with more capacity and make the 9a vapor chamber larger for better thermals.

 This naturally made the 9a thicker, so they had to slim down the display and camera sensors to keep it at the same 8.9mm thickness as the Pixel 8a.
-Frankly, that's not very slim, and the 8a has softer edges to ease the grip a bit.
+Frankly, that's not very slim, but the 8a has softer edges to ease the grip a bit.

 Still, it's lighter and easier to hold than most 6.7-inch budget phones; the 9a isn't a "small phone," but it falls into a decent sweet spot.